 The coronavirus pandemic has confronted us all with major personal and professional challenges.
-Junior researchers, especially those currently in their qualification phase, have faced particularly difficult circumstances.
+Junior researchers and especially those currently in their qualification phase have faced particularly difficult circumstances.
 Along with reorganising their professional routine (requiring additional work) and assuming familial responsibilities (additional burden) under coronavirus restrictions, filling in as needed to care for their children and family members, they are pressed to continue advancing their own academic qualification.
+There is still no way of knowing what consequences the pandemic may have on the future careers of junior researchers.
 The University of Münster (WWU) is committed to actively supporting its junior researchers in this situation and reducing pressure and insecurity by offering a variety of services and measures.
 In this way, the WWU wishes to do its part during the current pandemic to keep junior researchers healthy, creative and concentrated on their research projects in an individually tailored working environment.
-In this document, the WWU would like to inform you about the services and measures available to junior researchers, along with contact partners who are available to assist you in a relatively prompt and unbureaucratic manner.
+As a supervisor, you bear a special responsibility and obligation to care for junior researchers even though you yourself are working under enormous stress already.
+Therefore, in the following document, the WWU would like to inform you about the services and measures available to junior researchers, along with contact partners who are available to assist you and your colleagues in a relatively prompt and unbureaucratic manner.

 Important!
 Please remember that these services and measures are equally targeted at women, men and gender-diverse persons.
 While current studies show (see [Coronavirus and Equal Opportunity](#)) that a much higher proportion of women have been shouldering childcare and familial care responsibilities in addition to their professional obligations during the pandemic, the WWU encourages all members of the University to negotiate a fair and uniform distribution of familial duties, to which end it offers targeted relief and individual advice services.
+As a supervisor, you have the chance to bring up the subject of excessive professional and familial burdens at an early stage and help your junior researchers find suitable solutions.

-If you require more information or have any suggestions for improving this document, please contact the personal advisor to the Vice Rector for Strategic Personnel Development, Dr Corinna Lenhardt (email: corinna.lenhardt@uni-muenster.de; tel. +49 251 83-22332).
+If you require more information or have any suggestions for improving this document, please contact the executive assistant to the Vice Rector for Career Development, Dr Corinna Lenhardt (email: [corinna.lenhardt@uni-muenster.de](mailto:corinna.lenhardt@uni-muenster.de); tel. +49 251 83-22332).